Labs64/netlicensing.io/_posts/2020-03-17-build-guided-product-tours-using-guidechimp.md

   - flow
 ---

-Customer retention and churn are the biggest concerns for almost all SaaS vendors.
-To engage the customers you need to help them reach *"Aha!"* moment faster.
+New customers retention is a big concern for almost every SaaS provider.
+To engage new customers you need to help them reach *"Aha!"* moment faster.

-One of the proven tactics here is - *Guided Product Tours*.
+One of the proven tactics here is to offer a *Guided Product Tour*.

-There are numerous libraries available, which allow you to create your own guided product tour and onboard customers quickly.
+Numerous libraries allow you to create own guided product tours and onboard customers quickly.
+But today we want to present you another one - [GuideChimp](https://github.com/Labs64/GuideChimp#features) - a lightweight and extensible library that allows creating guided tours easily by every user, even inexperienced in web development.

-Today we want to present you [GuideChimp](https://github.com/Labs64/GuideChimp#features) - a lightweight, extendable and most non-technical friendly library for creation of interactive guided product tours.
+## Why is GuideChimp different?

-## Why is GuideChimp different
+Although it does the same job as other Guided Tour libraries, GuideChimp has a number of advantages:

-Although it does the same job as the rest of the Guided Tour libraries, the main differences are:
+* It's easy to learn, requires minimum upfront knowledge.
-* extendability - use build-in plugins or contribute by developing your own plugin, which is extending GuideChimp functionality
+* Compatible with the modern asynchronous & single page web applications written in React, Angular, Vue.js and other web frameworks.
-* support modern asynchronous & single page web applications written in React, Angular, Vue.js and many others
+* Extensible by plugins - a number of built-in plugins available or you can contribute by developing your own.
-* deferred DOM element assignment (lazy-loading)
+* Minimum overhead and fast response by deferred DOM elements assignment (lazy-loading).
-* multi-page tour capabilities
+* Multi-page tour capabilities.
-* tour event listeners and callbacks
+* Interactive tours possible by adding event listeners and callbacks.
 * ...any many other useful [features](https://github.com/Labs64/GuideChimp#features)

-GuideChimp is the most up-to-date and well-maintained library as of today, and available under *Apache 2.0 License*.
+GuideChimp is the most up-to-date and well-maintained library as of today.
+It is available under *Apache 2.0 License*.

 ## How To Start

 ### Install

-There are multiple options available on how you can include GuideChimp in your application.
-You can choose one, which fits best in your technology stack:
+There are multiple options available how you can include GuideChimp in your application.
+Choose the one that fits best to your technology stack:
 * HTML Element declaration
 * Node.js/npm Module
 * ES6 Module

-Below example can be used to enable GuideChimp by adding as a HTML head elements:
+Use below example to add GuideChimp using HTML &lt;head&gt; elements:

 {% highlight html %}
 <!-- GuideChimp -->